Table of contents

 How to Apply for Energy Efficiency Tax Credits

-Applying for energy efficiency tax credits involves several steps.
-Here's a simplified guide:
+Applying for energy efficiency tax credits involves a few steps.
+Here is a simplified guide:

 Step-by-Step Application Process